kingawr123/kingawr123.github.io/index.md

-# Kinga Wrona
+# Hi!
+My name is Kinga Wrona and this is my homepage
 <p>
     <img aligne="right"  src="./imgs/img.jpg" width=300>
 </p>
-### Hi!
-I'm a 19 years old student and here are some of my the most interesting projects!
+### I'm a 19 years old student and here are some of my the most interesting projects!

 ## Web - Przekroje figur